-The Fallbrook Public Utility District (Fallbrook PUD) is preparing an appendix in support of the Lower Santa Margarita River Basin SNMP currently being developed by USMC Base Camp Pendleton.
+The Fallbrook Public Utility District (Fallbrook PUD) prepared an appendix in support of the Lower Santa Margarita River Basin SNMP currently being developed by USMC Base Camp Pendleton (USMC, 2012).
 The Lower Santa Margarita River Basin is a Tier A groundwater basin, and therefore of highest priority for development of an SNMP.
-This document will look at the use of highly-treated recycled water in the upper basin that may be used to improve water quality in the lower basin.
-Fallbrook PUD is considering working with Camp Pendleton to implement indirect potable reuse (IPR) by discharging highly treated recycled water into Fallbrook Creek, which will then be diverted for groundwater recharge at Camp Pendleton.
+This document looked at the use of highly-treated recycled water in the upper basin that may be used to improve water quality in the lower basin.
+Fallbrook PUD had considered working with Camp Pendleton to implement indirect potable reuse (IPR) by discharging highly treated recycled water into Fallbrook Creek, which would then be diverted for groundwater recharge at Camp Pendleton, however, this was determined to be a less desirable option in the near-term due to costs being comparable or higher than other water management options.
+IPR may be reconsidered in the future as water management priorities and opportunities change.
 Camp Pendleton uses groundwater as its primary water supply source, and is therefore concerned with groundwater quality.
 Groundwater quality violations may trigger federal investigations due to Camp Pendleton's military operations.
 This appendix will address the impacts of the proposed IPR project on the salt and nutrient loads in the Lower Santa Margarita River Basin, and will be incorporated into the SNMP for the basin.